lmt20/Wiki-Universe/README.md

 - It predicts the type of object and provides its specific information based on Wikipedia website
 - This app used swift as programming language.
 Used Alamofire library to handle network requests, SwiftyJSON to parse JSON and SDWebImage to download image
 - Connecting to Wikipedia API to get object type infomation.
 Connecting to Google Translate API to translate language to Vietnamese language
 - Used CoreML to implement Mobinet model (Machine Learning model is provided by Apple).
-This provided modelis not customized and trained with custom data, so the accuracy will not be high
+This provided modelis not customized and trained with custom data, so the accuracy will not be high.
 Anyway, this is just an app for fun ^^

 REQUIREMENTS
 ------------